dagdpz/body_signals_analysis/README.md

 How the different function are related to each other:

-1. extract the ECG, CAP, POX-data from each TDT-Block & save the structure as mat-file bsa_batch_processing.m calls  bsa_read_and_save_TDT_data_without_behavior.m
+1. extract the ECG, CAP, POX-data from each TDT block & save the structure as mat-file bsa_batch_processing.m calls  bsa_read_and_save_TDT_data_without_behavior.m

 2. Preprocessing